rstyczynski/CacheApp/README.md

 # Prepare servers

 Some preparations need to be done at servers.
-Apart from preparation of Coherence elements, it's mandatory to put required jars in domain lib directory.
+Apart from preparation of Coherence elements, it's mandatory to put required jars in domain's lib directory.

 ## 1. Configure Weblogic